betaflight/betaflight.com/docs/release/Betaflight-3.1-Release-Notes.md

 ### New CLI commands for 3.1:

 Note: See the [3.0.x page](BetaFlight-3.0.x) for CLI commands plus other features that were new in 3.0.x See the [V2.x CLI Commands](Betaflight-specific-CLI-commands) page for a history of CLI command changes.
-This WIKI has only documented Changes from being Forked from CleanFlight.
+This site has only documented Changes from being Forked from CleanFlight.
 Do see the CF docs.

 #### Resource Remapping
 From betaflight v3.1 there is a new command to map resources.
 No more custom motor mixes just to move a motor pin.